CTC 101 Introduction to Engineering Technology (2)

 CTC 475 Economic Analysis in Technology (4)

 Methods for choosing between alternatives based on the time value of money.
 Replacement studies, depreciation and after-tax analysis, risk, uncertainty and sensitivity analysis.
-Prerequisite: MAT 121.
+Prerequisite: MAT 121 or MAT 151.
 Cross listed with MTC 475.

 CTC 476 Finite Element Applications (4)

 Concepts of Finite Element Analysis and their applications.
 Analysis of determinate and indeterminate structures, bar, truss, plate, and shell elements.
 Condition of plane stress and plane strain.
 Model generation to include fluid flow, combined elements and automatic meshing.
 Extensive use of ALGOR software.
 Three hours of lecture and two hours of laboratory per week.
 Cross listed with MTC 476.
-Prerequisite: CTC 218, CTC 222, MAT 122 and a formal course in computing or permission of instructor.
+Prerequisite: MAT 122 and CTC 320.

 CTC 490 Capstone Design (3)